plantnet/malpolon/examples/inference/geolifeclef2024_pre_extracted/README.md

 The details of the challenge, the data, and all other useful information are present on the challenge page: [https://www.kaggle.com/competitions/geolifeclef-2024](https://www.kaggle.com/competitions/geolifeclef-2024)

 ## Codes
-In this repository you will find a ready-to-use code to run one of the baseline models for the GeoLifeCLEF 2024 challenge: the [MultimodelEnsemble baseline](https://www.kaggle.com/code/picekl/sentinel-landsat-bioclim-baseline-0-31626).
+In this repository you will find a ready-to-use code to run one of the baseline models for the GeoLifeCLEF 2024 challenge: the [MultimodelEnsemble baseline](https://www.kaggle.com/code/picekl/sentinel-landsat-bioclim-baseline-0-31626) in **inference mode** to predict the presence/absence of species (or habitats) in a given area, based on a test dataset.
+By default, the datasets and the model's weights (resulting from one of our trainings) will be automatically downloaded via the following 2 config key-values:
+  1. `data.download_data: True`
+  2. `models.model_kwargs.pretrained: True`

 This example can be run using the following command:
 ```bash